With Some Players Bowing Out, Trump Hosts Red Sox At The White House

 But the tradition of an apolitical While House celebration has become something of a thing of the past, with the invitation from Trump becoming more of a loaded loyalty test, forcing players to pick sides.
 Roughly a third of the team skipped the event in protest.

-The day began with many mocking the White House for its online gaffe welcoming the "Boston Red Socks" (sic).
+The day began with many mocking the White House for its online gaffe welcoming the "Boston Red Socks."

 "I need you to go to a store there in Boston and buy a package of red socks.
 Yes, that's right, red ones.
 Well the Sox aren't going to make it to the White House so I thought the President could welcome some actual red socks." https://t.co/lrIdi7Dj35— John Litzler (@JohnLitzler) May 9, 2019

 But the Sox are having their own awkward moment, as those who attended the White House celebration, and those who passed, are divided almost perfectly along racial lines.
-Every white player went, while almost every person of color who wears a Sox uniform opted out, including Mookie Betts, Jackie Bradley Jr., Xander Bogaerts, and David Price.
+Every white player went, while almost every person of color who wears a Sox uniform opted out, including Mookie Betts, Jackie Bradley Jr., Xander Bogaerts and David Price.

 Manager Alex Cora says it was the Trump administration's position on hurricane relief to his native Puerto Rico that was keeping him away, according to the English online version of the Puerto Rican newspaper El Nuevo Día.